Disability-at-work Guides for Parents

 Jessica is available as a podcast guest speaker.
 She's prepared to give your listeners insight into a variety of topics about how to effectively approach family dynamics so youngsters with unexpected challenges can make successful school-to-work transitions.

-These three audiobooks are narrated by my colleague, Chris Chappell, a C6-7 quadriplegic.
+These four audiobooks are narrated by my colleague, Chris Chappell, a C6-7 quadriplegic.
 Chris is a dedicated disability advocate.
 From peer mentoring, to career counseling, life-coaching, to legislative crusading, Chris has been on the front lines of SCI (Spinal Cord Injury/Paralysis) advocacy for more than 15 years.
 In addition to his corporate career as vice president of investments at Morgan Stanley Smith Barney and graduate relations coordinator at Colorado’s Craig Hospital, Chris has a successful commercial voiceover and audiobook narration business (Dublot, LLC).